Understanding the foreclosure process in NC is an important part of navigating your own home foreclosure.

 The two ways different states use to foreclose upon a property are: judicial sale or power of sale.

-Connect with us by calling (910) 218-8874 or through our contact page to have us walk you through the specific foreclosure process here locally in Wilmington.
+Connect with us by calling (910) 218-8874 or through our contact page to have us walk you through the specific foreclosure process here locally in Eastern.

 In either scenario, foreclosure typically doesn’t go to court until 3-6 months of missed payments have elapsed.
 Usually (but not always), a lender will send out many notices that you are in arrears – overdue or behind in your payment.